-2. Make Social Media Your Best Buddy
+2. Make Social Media your Best Buddy

-Social networking is an excellent tool to generate leads, money, consumer feedback, and increase brand exposure.
+Social networking is an excellent tool to generate leads, money, and consumer feedback, and increase brand exposure.
 Whether your target customer is a Gen Z, Millennial, or Baby Boomer, social media will be an essential component of any marketing campaign.